 # The Plugin Store

-Craft’s control panel features a Plugin Store, where you can browse through hundreds of free and commercial plugins, install them with a single click, and pay for them.
+Craft’s control panel features a Plugin Store where you can browse through hundreds of free and commercial plugins, install them with a single click, and purchase licenses.

 # Installing Free Plugins

-Free plugins can be installed by clicking the “Install” button.
-You’ll then be taken to the plugin installer page, which will keep you updated with Craft’s status as it works through the installation.
+Free plugins can be installed by choosing Install from the plugin’s detail page.
+You’ll be taken to the plugin installer page, which will keep you updated with Craft’s status as it works through the installation.

 # Trialing Commercial Plugins

-Commercial plugins can be installed as a trial by clicking the “Try” button, if Craft is running on a development domain.
-You’ll then be taken to the plugin installer page, which will keep you updated with Craft’s status as it works through the installation.
+If Craft is running on a development domain or in a local development environment, you can try out any commercial plugin for as long as you’d like by choosing the Try button from its detail page.
+You’ll be taken to the plugin installer page, which will keep you updated with Craft’s status as it works through the installation.